Malaysia–Nepal relations

-Malaysia–Nepal relations refers to bilateral foreign relations between Malaysia and Nepal.
+Malaysia–Nepal relations refer to bilateral foreign relations between Malaysia and Nepal.
 Malaysia has an embassy in Kathmandu, and Nepal has an embassy in Kuala Lumpur.

 History

 Both countries established diplomatic relations on 1 January 1960, with bilateral relations between Malaysia and Nepal have developed from historic grounds.
-In May 1978 and September 1985, King of Nepal Birendra together with his wife Queen Aishwarya has paid an unofficial visit to Malaysia.
-In June 2003, a Nepal's residential mission has been establish in Kuala Lumpur.
+In May 1978 and September 1985, King of Nepal Birendra and Queen Aishwarya paid unofficial visits to Malaysia.
+In June 2003, a Nepal's resident mission was established in Kuala Lumpur.

 Recruitment from Nepal

 Nepal also one of the main manpower sources for Malaysia other than India, Bangladesh, Indonesia, Burma, Vietnam and the Philippines.
 Since 2001, an agreement was signed between the two governments to allow Nepalese manpower to work in Malaysia.
-Currently, there are almost 500,000 Nepalese working in various sectors in Malaysia.
+In 2013, there were almost 500,000 Nepalese working in various sectors in Malaysia.
 One of the reasons many Nepalese workers are going to Malaysia is due to the lack of work in their own home country.